 Hello everyone!
 This is a friendly reminder that any of these fun places we may visit, we are a guest at.
 Please treat both businesses and trails with the utmost respect.
 We here at Hidden California follow the 'Leave no Trace' mantra, meaning whatever you bring with you comes back with you.
 If you see trash on a trail, please do your part to help remove it.
 Remember, we are not picking up trash from another person but instead cleaning up for Mother Nature.
 Happy adventures!

 Big Sur, CA 93920

 Hike: 1.5 miles out and back Level: Easy

 **Check out our list of all hidden gems in Big Sur!**

-Personal Experience: Any place that reminds me of a hobbit land is instantly a favorite.
-In this area also lays a waterfall so make sure to check it out also if you head out here.
+Any place that reminds me of a hobbit land is instantly a favorite.
 Every step of this trip is filled with serene beauty and the air is as fresh as it gets!
 Once you make it to the limekilns it feels as if you’ve entered a fantasy land.
-Big Sur is truly a magic land.
+Big Sur is truly a magic place.

 Check out our other site too!